Ski: Fauna Pioneer, 184 cm

 [Note: Fauna does not assign years to their products, so we’re not labeling the Pioneer with a year, but for reference, it was first made available during the 19/20 season.]

-Fauna is a new company based out of the UK that has been reportedly prototyping skis for several years now, but they just made their skis available to the public this year.
+Fauna is a new company that has been reportedly prototyping skis for several years now, but they just made their skis available to the public this year.

 Currently, their line consists of the park-oriented, ~85mm-wide Alparka and the ski we’re reviewing here, the “freeride-oriented” Pioneer.
 Fauna also has three other models in the works, including the ~100mm-wide, freestyle-oriented Omni, ~115mm-wide Ibex that’s similar to the Pioneer, and ~120mm-wide, powder-oriented White Stag.